Run lightweight local workflows

 Key Features

-• Simple Operation Definition - Define workflows as arrays of commands (learn more)
+• Simple Operation Definition - Define workflows as arrays of system commands (learn more)

 • Template Substitution - Use {{variable}} syntax to inject data into commands (learn more)